 Find your way around Cortona!

 Located a stone’s throw from Siena, Montepulciano is a feast for the senses.
 Renaissance architecture fills this medieval town, brought about by the affluent Medici family in the 16th century.
 So genuine is its architecture, that no major building work has happened here since 1580.
-The heart of the town lies in the Piazza Grande, where you can enjoy a glass of local Nobile wine and admire the rough brick exterior of the Duomo, and grandeur of the surrounding palazzos.
-If that first glass has whet your whistle, there are myriad cellars and tastings to experience around the square.
+The heart of the town lies in the Piazza Grande, where you can enjoy a glass of local Nobile wine and admire the rough brick exterior of the Duomo.
+If that first glass has whet your whistle, there are a myriad of cellars and tastings to experience around the square.

 Make sure to bring with you this useful map of the best ten Tuscan wineries and start ticking them off!